Autoregressive Processes on Stiefel and Grassmann Manifolds: AR-Processes on Homogeneous Spaces by Lie Group Action

+for all $p,q\in M$ and all $\Phi \in G$.
+In other words \eqref{eq:liegroupactionlip} shows that the Lie group action is Lipschitz with Lipschitz constant $1$, i.e. non-expansive, and we shall see that (Matrix) Lie group action is reflection symmetric as well.

 \begin{lemma} Let $G$ be a matrix Lie-group with bi-invariant Riemannian metric, and let $M$ be a $G$-homogeneous space with induced Riemannian metric from $G$.
-Then, for any $p,q\in M$, and any $\Phi \in G$, the following holds: \begin{enumerate}[$i)$]\itemsep2mm \item \item Let $X = \log_p(q)$, and $\hat{q}=\exp(-X)p$, then
+Then, for any $p,q\in M$, and any $\Phi \in G$, it holds that if $X = \log_p(q)$, and $\hat{q}=\exp(-X)p$, then